 Roman Khimei & Yarema Malashchuk’s Pedagogies of War, curated by Chus Martínez, explores how the Russian full-scale invasion of Ukraine reorganizes perception and public space.
 Working with Kyiv surveillance footage, the duo, recent recipients of the Curatorial Prize at OFFSCREEN Paris, shows how daily rhythms and democratic structures fracture under violence and material pressures.
 Their work exposes the fragility of peace, the aesthetics of emergency, and the uneasy coexistence of forgetting and remembering.
 Pedagogies of War reminds us that ecologies of conflict (political, emotional, territorial) shape identity as forcefully as geographies do.

-The exhibition brings together three significant works: the newly commissioned Open World (2025), co-produced by TBA21 for the 36th Ljubljana Biennale of Graphic Arts; You Shouldn’t Have to See This (2024), a previous work by the artists; and a new site-specific commission for the Museo Nacional Thyssen-Bornemisza, Pedagogies of War: War at Distance (2026).
+The exhibition brings together four significant works: the newly commissioned Open World (2025), co-produced by TBA21 for the 36th Ljubljana Biennale of Graphic Arts; You Shouldn’t Have to See This (2024), a previous work by the artists; The Wanderer (2022), part of the TBA21 Collection; and a new site-specific commission for the Museo Nacional Thyssen-Bornemisza, Pedagogies of War: War at Distance (2026).
 Together, these works create a multi-temporal exploration of war, memory, and agency, examining how states of emergency are aestheticized, how survivors and bystanders become agents, and how repetition can open a space for doubt, empathy, and transformation.

 Roman Khimei and Yarema Malashchuk have been working as filmmakers and visual artists since 2016, exploring the intersections of documentary and fiction to engage with Ukraine’s recent history and present.
 Their work examines the lingering structures of post-imperial power and their impact on a new generation of Ukrainians, caught between historical trauma and an uncertain future.
 Through multi-channel video installations and cinematic narratives, they capture the fractured nature of reality, where collective memory and personal experience intertwine.
 The duo’s practice reflects on the role of the extra, the unseen figures of history, and the ways in which individuals navigate shifting political and social landscapes.